CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

 ### Task 1.1: Using Copilot in Word:

 In Word, **Copilot for Microsoft 365** transforms the process of document creation and refinement, allowing you to produce compelling content with ease.
 Copilot helps drafting from scratch, enhancing existing text, and capturing the essence of lengthy articles.
+With Copilot, you can initiate a document using brief prompts, seamlessly incorporate resources from across Microsoft 365, and readily adjust both the tone and conciseness of your writing.

 1. Open a **Word** document and you will find the prompt **Draft with Copilot**.
 Provide any input which you want the Copilot to execute and click on **Generate**.